 - 2Range, MPG, CO2 & chargingDecent electric range, strong fuel economy and low CO2 make a compelling case for the X3 plug-in hybrid

-- 5Interior & comfort - currently readingThe plug-in hybrid BMW X3 is just as comfortable and sensibly laid-out inside as other versions
+- 5Interior, dashboard & comfort - currently readingThe plug-in hybrid BMW X3 is just as comfortable and sensibly laid-out inside as other versions